Baby safety equipment

 Drawer and cupboard catches are essential once your baby starts crawling and exploring to keep baby fingers safe from sharp objects such as knives or breakables such as crockery and glassware.

 Children will eventually learn how to operate them, but in the meantime they can provide a degree of reassurance.

 These prevent your baby from burning themselves on a hot radiator.
 Try a DIY or homeware store.

 Baby safe appliances

-Water adds to the risk of accidents, especially when young children see the bath as a fun play area and will want to stand up and mess around.
+Water adds to the risk of accidents, especially when young children see the bath as a fun play area.

 A simple rubber bath mat will help prevent your baby from slipping in the bath.
 Add a bath mat to the base when your baby starts sitting up and is able to pull up without your support.

 Baby monitors shouldn't be regarded as a safety device – they are more for convenience, so you can hear your baby crying if you are in another part of the house or in the garden.

 However, baby monitors can alert you to potential hazards such as your baby climbing out of the cot or bed.